4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 Show respect for who they are, just as they are.

-Relax your body by relaxing your jaw, dropping your shoulders, opening your palms, holding your arms at your sides, and breathing deeply.
+Relax your body by loosening your jaw muscles, dropping your shoulders, opening your palms, holding your arms at your sides, and breathing deeply.

 Remember that anxiety raises anxiety, and calm creates calm.

-Use a warm tone of voice, and choose words that are clear and kind.
+Use a warm, low tone of voice, and choose words that are clear and kind.

 Express gratitude that they care enough about their faith and relationship with you to talk about something that bothered them.